Today’s topic: EMOTIONS, and how to “hack” your own – so you can consistently feel really good.

 Oxytocin feels like: Warm, meaningful connection, peaceful, calm, loving, cuddling a kitten.

 Lack of oxytocin feels like: empty, lonely, meaningless, unsafe.

 Keep in mind, there’s a lot of overlap here, since certain activities usually trigger multiple chemicals.
 For example, sex and chocolate raise your endorphins, but they also trigger dopamine as well.
 With this in mind, doing something to trigger even one of the above “happy chemicals” will usually end up triggering some of the others.

 Using the list above, identifying whatever you are most lacking – and then getting more of that – will help you the most.
-There are certain things you can do to specifically elevate certain chemicals.
+While good nutrition, hydration, and sleep will help with all of the following, there are certain things you can do to specifically elevate certain chemicals.